advancedresearch/path_semantics/README.md

 # Path Semantics
 A research project in path semantics, a re-interpretation of functions for expressing mathematics

+[Frequently Asked Questions](https://github.com/advancedresearch/path_semantics/blob/master/faq.md) <-- read this, it is not long.

 WARNING: This work has not yet been peer-reviewed,
 except informally and partially checked by automated theorem provers.